Research In Action

 - If you are a CHOP employee, please visit Wellness@CHOP to access more information.

-- If you are external to CHOP, please download this fact sheet or email me to learn more about bringing the Stress-Less Initiative to your team.
+- If you are external to CHOP, please download this fact sheet to learn more about bringing the Stress-Less Initiative to your team.